realvz/Ideal_life/README.md

 - Buy a water filter to clean your drinking water.
 Avoid paying for bottled water.
+- Drink enough water to prevent dehydration, which can lead to serious health issues later in life.
 - Buy smaller plates to eat less.
 - Eat freshly cooked food.
 - Avoid junk as much as possible.
 If MickeyDees is your weakness, track your visits and set a goal to reduce over time.
+- Ask your doctor if you should take Vitamin D.

 **Sleep**